tsymiar/MyAutomatic/README.md

       a thread pool based on `pthread`.

-  * webevent_server

-      a http server and client package library, depends on `libevent`.

   * gSOAPverify

       a `SOAP-server` which is to verify login using the config file *myweb.wsdl*.